Who can be referred?

 - Friends and family members currently affected

 - Clients in recovery from their substance use, who recognise being “affected others” in the past where the effect of such dynamics affects their current recovery (see Squares and Blob model).

 To refer someone to our service, please download, complete and send the Some Space Referral form:

 We provide workshops for groups of professionals, volunteers and others in the borough of Camden who may interact with family members, friends and carers.
-We also offer a one-day course, "The impact of drug and alcohol misuse on family and other relationships" via The Recovery College.
 Follow the link or contact Some Space for more information.